 If you’re driving a dialogue with someone; rather than rationally rehearsing what you’re going to say next, focus your attention on really listening to what the other person is saying with curiosity and intrigue.
 Becoming more Self-aware is about developing acknowledgement and appreciation for the present moment.

-We should understand that in the same way we often say and do things that we don’t mean, so do other people.
-Becoming more self-aware is about recognising and accepting that as imperfect people, we’re never going to act and behave perfectly.
-This allows us to extend more unconditional acceptance towards others, which in turn makes us the kind of people that others want to be around.
+We should understand that we often say and do things that we don’t mean, so do other people.
+Becoming more self-aware is about recognising and accepting that as imperfect people, we’re never going to be perfect.
+Recognising this allows us to extend unconditional acceptance towards others, which in turn makes us the kind of people that others want to be around.

 People always make the most suitable choices they can, according to the data they have available to them at the time.
-Understanding this allows us to withhold judgment when we don’t understand the actions that a person takes.
-All our efforts have at least one goal – to accomplish something that we value and that will benefit us.
+Therefore, to become less judgemental, we must learn how to withhold judgment when we don’t understand the actions that a person makes.

 Usually, I would leave you by asking a thought-provoking question, but I assume you have enough to think about in this article.